codebar/tutorials/js/lesson3/tutorial.md

 git clone https://gist.github.com/309f684b7a6e002aaf1f.git wishlist
 ```

-Move the files under your github page folder, in a new directory `wishlist`.
+Move the files under your Github page folder, in a new directory `wishlist`.
 Also, try to commit each task you complete e.g. ability to add an item to the list or label items as **Pending**.
 To do that, you can use the **Github Client** or alternatively **git** on the command line:

 ```bash
 git commit -m "message"